datum360/Datum360-API-User-Guides/Matthew/PIM360/Item/GET item by type and ID.md

 ## Description
 Gets an object by type and its ID.
 Where ID is the attribute set in the context tab for the item type in CL4CL.
 For example a Tagged Item might have an ID attribute of "tag name".

+**Note: ** There is currently a limitation with this API where it will only return the newest item that matches the `type` and `ID` combination, this is expected to be resolved in V2 of the API.

 ## Required Capabilities
 * CanUseAPI